 The Medical Library Association (MLA) created the National Medical Librarians Month observance to raise awareness of the important role of the health information professional.
-This year's theme is: The information you need when you need it!
+This year's theme is: Medical Librarians: Your Partners to Advance Health Equity.
 Library and health information professionals are the experts in areas such as information management and services, evidence-based practice, and research impact.
 Perhaps you aren't fully aware of just how much the library can help you ...

 We are also experts in systematic review collaboration, research impact analysis, and NIH mandate support.
 Galter librarians can train you on how to use citation management tools such as EndNote or fill you in on our bioinformatics support.
 And best of all, these services are available at no charge to all currently-affiliated Feinberg School of Medicine faculty, staff, students, and residents.
 Let us work with you to fulfill all your search and information management needs!